sugiharaxo/ytm-filterplay/README.md

+THIS IS A CHROME EXTENSION FOR YOUTUBE MUSIC !!!

 FEATURES:
 - Filter a playlist's songs by search (supports search for artist, album, title)
 - Create queues that are made from those filtered songs